 These programmes start anytime between the end of July and the beginning of October, depending on our partner institution term dates.
 You will need to take their dissertation into consideration before applying.

 You can enrol on whatever courses you choose, so you can tailor your programme to your personal interests.
 These courses do not count towards your Lancaster degree, so it's a great opportunity to enhance your CV with new subject areas that complement those you have studied at LUMS.
 There are no additional fees charged to study at our partners, but you have to budget for living and travel costs including visas and additional insurance costs.

 Applications are only accepted once you have arrived, so you will get full details of the options available in your programme handbook when you register.
 We also hold promotional sessions during the first term, enabling you to find out more about what is involved.
 If you then decide to apply for a place, you need to do so in February– i.e. in your second term at LUMS.
 The selection is based on the results you have achieved in your coursework during your first term at LUMS.

 Most of our MBA students are focused on furthering their global careers, so gaining additional experience of studying in other countries and cultures provides an important advantage.
 That is why we have established partnerships with a number of world-class institutions, providing MBA study abroad schemes that allow you to enrich your international experience as part of your Lancaster MBA.

-You can decide during the first term whether to apply for a study abroad programme.
+You can decide during the first term whether to apply for a study abroad programme, and we can advise on which opportunities are available to you.
 Places are limited, and awarded on a competitive basis, so you will need to show consistently high level of academic performance, strong personal motivation, aspiration and a clear sense of what this will contribute to your career development.

 'Doing Business in China'